kapazan/clarusway-clarusway-aws-devops-DE-05/DevOps/hands-on/Docker_Swarm/docker-02-swarm-networking-managing-services-secrets-stacks/README.md

 - Check the URLs of nodes that is running the task with `http://<ec2-public-hostname-of-node>` in the browser and show that the app is accessible, and explain `Container Info` on the app page. (`Host` is the name of container hosting the app, `Network Information` is giving IP addresses attached to `container` by different networks, for example;  `10.0.1.3 from clarus-net`, `172.18.0.3 from docker_gwbridge`, `10.0.0.8 from ingress network`  )

-- Check the URLs of nodes that is not running the task with `http://<ec2-public-hostname-of-node>` in the browser and show that the app is not accessible.
+- Check the URLs of nodes that is not running the task with `http://<ec2-public-hostname-of-node>` in the browser and show that the app is accessible thanks to`swarm routing mesh`.

-- Add following rules to security group of the nodes to enable the ingress network in the swarm and explain `swarm routing mesh`. *All nodes participate in an `ingress routing mesh`.
+- *All nodes participate in an `ingress routing mesh`.
 The `routing mesh` enables each node in the `swarm` to accept connections on published ports for any service running in the swarm, **even if there’s no task running on the node**.
 The routing mesh routes all incoming requests to published ports on available nodes to an active container.* [Using swarm mode routing mesh](https://docs.docker.com/engine/swarm/ingress/#bypass-the-routing-mesh)

-  - For container network discovery -> Protocol: TCP,  Port: 7946, Source: security group itself

-  - For container network discovery -> Protocol: UDP,  Port: 7946, Source: security group itself

-  - For the container ingress network -> Protocol: UDP,  Port: 4789, Source: security group itself

-- Check the URLs of nodes that is not running the task with `http://<ec2-public-hostname-of-node>` in the browser and show that the app is **now** accessible.

 - Create a service for `clarusway/clarusdb` and connect it clarus-net.